noussssh/eleventy-craft-2021/blog/erpnext-for-small-business.md

 - Centralization links all departments, business units, and processes in a single database and provides consolidated, centralized information.

 **Increased company overview**
-- An integrated business solution like ERPnext provides the owner a complete overview of the company in one place which makes it easier when compared to looking at and analyzing multiple spreadsheets.
+- An integrated business solution like ERPNext provides the owner a complete overview of the company in one place which makes it easier when compared to looking at and analyzing multiple spreadsheets.

 **Streamlined process**
 - An ERP minimizes this tedious operation by automating stocks and finances in real-time.
 This smoothens the operations, eliminates waste of time and manpower.

 **Flexibility**

 -Small businesses have the advantage of the flexibility to adapt to the growing market conditions or customer needs.
-ERPnext is one such agile software solutions that can bring about the necessary adjustments.
+ERPNext is one such agile software solutions that can bring about the necessary adjustments.

 **Ease of extension**
-- Enterprise solutions such as ERPnext have been designed with the concept of scalability.
+- Enterprise solutions such as ERPNext have been designed with the concept of scalability.
 This feature allows small businesses to implement the only basic solution and later on increase the functionalities required as and when they grow and expand the business.

 **Eliminates operating hazardous situation**
 - Running a business manually is all about using spreadsheets and manual documents to record transactions.
 This exhaustive use of spreadsheets and handling data manually leads to erroneous data, lack of control, and ultimately to a state in which the operation falls through.
 This may result in shutting down the company.